mpluess/music-transcription/README.md

 - Mapping of onset times to discrete notes in measures
 - GP5 export

 Also offers functionality to compare GP5 files and convert MIDI files to GP5.
+The system is implemented in Python 3.5.

 ## Installation
 This is currently only tested for Windows 10, but other platforms should work as well.